sehoon95/UMLC_2018_GestureDetection/README.md

 ====================
 Gesture Detection for Home Automation
 --------------------------------------------

 ###Overview

 - Not switching to control home devices but just an action anywhere you are
 - Convenient user interface in easy way
 - Using your own smart phone and gyroscope sensor(cheap and easy)

+###Gesture Definition

+- TV on
+- TV off
+- AC on
+- AC off
+- Light on
+- Light off